kevincennis/TinyMusic/README.md

 In that example, `'A4'` refers to the frequency 440Hz ([more on that here](http://www.phy.mtu.edu/~suits/notefreqs.html)), and `'q'` means "quarter note".

+To create a rest, you can pass in any "note name" that's not valid.
+I usually use `'-'`.
+So `'- q'` would be a quarter note rest (or one beat of silence for you non-music-types).

 The duration component of the string can follow a few different forms:

 - `'w'` is a whole note